Hepatitis A Vaccine

 • Hepatic impairment: Recommended for patients with chronic liver disease; however, these patients may have decreased antibody response.

 • Altered immunocompetence: Consider deferring immunization during periods of severe immunosuppression (eg, patients receiving chemo/radiation therapy or other immunosuppressive therapy [including high-dose corticosteroids]); may have a reduced response to vaccination.
+An exception when administration should not be delayed may include use of the hepatitis A vaccine for preexposure prophylaxis prior to international travel to certain areas (CDC/ACIP [Nelson 2018]).
 In general, household and close contacts of persons with altered immunocompetence may receive all age-appropriate vaccines.
 Inactivated vaccines should be administered ≥2 weeks prior to planned immunosuppression when feasible; inactivated vaccines administered during chemotherapy should be readministered after immune competence is regained (ACIP [Kroger 2017]; IDSA [Rubin 2014]).

 Concurrent drug therapy issues: